subdesign/sublime-langwrap-snippet/README.md

 ### Sublime Text 3 snippet for wrapping string into a Translation String

-I often use Translation Strings on multilang websites, and once I get bored of typing blade's template literals, I created this snippet.
+I often use Laravel's Translation Strings on multilang websites, and once I get bored of typing blade's template literals, I created this snippet.

 You can read more in the Laravel docs about Translation Strings: https://laravel.com/docs/5.5/localization#defining-translation-strings